 Since 2004 there have been at least 4-5 different designs of the Kherlen-Gobi Scheme developed by Prestige Group and most designs were financed by public money or foreign donor assistance to Mongolia.
-Thus the scheme ordered by the Ministry of industry and Agriculture in 2011 envisioned five additional reservoirs on the Kherlen river to support development of agricultural irrigation in the river valley similar to plans proposed in the past by Soviet engineers eons ago.
+Thus the scheme ordered by the Ministry of Industry and Agriculture in 2011 envisioned five additional reservoirs on the Kherlen river to support development of agricultural irrigation in the river valley similar to plans proposed in the past by Soviet engineers eons ago.

-Figure 18 Scheme with five reservoirs for industry and agriculture marked as green and black triangles (Prestige Group.
+Figure 19.
+Scheme with five reservoirs for industry and agriculture marked as green and black triangles (Prestige Group.
 2011)

 In August 2013 the Prestige Group updated the Kherlen Gobi design and suggested two options "A and B": "A "the old one with a reservoir described above and "B" an option without any reservoir, but only shallow wells on the floodplain.
 These wells would ensure a water intake of approximately 1500 liters per second.
-This scheme does not include a pipeline to Tsaagan Suvarga, probably because that mining site currently has sufficient groundwater resources to serve its needs.
-See Figure 19 and table 5.
+This scheme does not include a pipeline to Tsagaan Suvarga, probably because that mining site currently has sufficient groundwater resources to serve its needs (see Figure 20 and Table 5).

-In Prestige designs for Kherlen -Gobi proposed water transmission volume varies from 30 to 60 mln.
-M3/year.
+In Prestige designs for Kherlen-Gobi proposed water transmission volume varies from 30 to 60 mln. m3/year.
 Over the years the planners have struggled to prove that water demand is actually large enough to justify such grand construction.
-Comparison of tables 2 and 3 developed for exactly the same service area and water consumers shows that just in 3 years expected water demand increased by 30%.
-On the other hand catering solely to "foreign" miners was not always politically acceptable and at least equal water supply should target needs of local population, even if it has no need in such quantities.
-That is why supply from the project in a "comprehensive" way divided Kherlen water to all imaginable needs of Gobi economy (see tables 4 and 5).
-The figures in supply\demand tables differ significantly from those estimated in Mongolian National IRWM study, for example while Prestige estimates irrigation needs in Gobi at 15 million cubic meters annually, the IRWM Study expects much smaller demand of 2,5 million cum/year.(IWRM 2012).
-However not Prestige Group only biased opinion, but haphazard poorly formulated development policies of many government agencies make impossible any realistic water consumption projections.
+Comparison of tables 4 and 5 which are developed for exactly the same service area and water consumers shows that just in 3 years expected water demand increased by 30%.
+On the other hand catering solely to "foreign" miners was not always politically acceptable and at least equal water supply should "target" needs of local population, even if it has no need in such quantities or no money to buy them.
+That is why supply from the project in "comprehensive" way divided Kherlen water to all imaginable needs of Gobi economy (see Table 4 and 5).
+The figures in supply/demand tables differ significantly from those estimated in Mongolian National IWRM study.
+For example, while Prestige estimates irrigation needs in Gobi at 15 million cubic meters annually, the IWRM Study expects much smaller demand of 2.5 million m3/year.
+(IWRM, 2012) However not only Prestige Group biase towards giant schemes, but also haphazard poorly formulated development policies of many government agencies make any realistic water consumption projections impossible.
 Subject is too politicized and monetized with multi-billion investments from Chinese and western companies being promised for different development projects in Gobi.
 Many of those projects are disregarding the fact that waterless desert is not the best location for water-thirsty processing industries and there is no government policy to cap future consumption based on carrying capacity of local ecosystems.

-Figure 19.
+Figure 20.
 The Kherlen-Gobi water conveyance project option without reservoir presented by the Prestige Group in 2013